maraisr/storybook-addon-grid/readme.md

 ### _Parameters_

-Column Design system is defined by 3 values:
+Column design system is defined by 3 values:

-- `number` of columns
+- the number of `columns`
 - the `gap` between them
-- the `gutter` - minimal margin between system and the screen
+- the `gutter` — minimal margin between the system and the screen
-- `maximal-width` for the system to limit maximum width of every column as well.
+- `maximal-width` for the system to limit maximum width of all columns as well.

 #### `gridOn?: boolean = false`